-The response to this item is incorporated by reference from the discussion responsive thereto under the caption "Stock Based Compensation" in the notes to Financial Statements.
+The response to this item is incorporated by references from the discussion responsive thereto under the caption "Stock Based Compensation" in the notes to Financial Statements, and under the caption "Equity Compensation Plan Information" in Item 12.
+Security Ownership Of Certain Beneficial Owners And Management And Related Stockholder Matters.